-One of the Nebula’s best features is its TSA approved padded laptop sleeve that unzips to lay completely flat so you don’t have to take your computer out of its sleeve.
+One of Nebula’s best features is its TSA-approved padded laptop sleeve that unzips to lay completely flat so you don’t have to take your computer out of its sleeve.
 Brilliant!
-The Nebula daypack can hold a lot of stuff in its 34 liter size.
+The Nebula daypack can hold a lot of stuff in its 34-liter size.

 The pack has four external pockets: two side stretch mesh, one zippered stash, one front organizer, and one front stretch.
 If the external mesh pockets aren’t enough, the inside contains 1 padded laptop sleeve and 1 one padded tablet pocket to keep all your electronics safe during transport.

 The Nebula daypack is weighed in at 2 lbs 2 oz and is constructed of 420D nylon packcloth and 210D nylon ripstop.
 The Nebula features adjustable shoulder straps and a removable waist belt (or hip belt) to help you create a comfortable custom fit.

 There is even a blinker light attachment helping you stay safe during your bike ride home from the office.
 And, of course, the Osprey Nebula Daypack is backed with Osprey’s lifetime warranty.